-An implementation MUST provide a way to periodically check for TEEP policy changes.
+An implementation MUST provide a way to periodically check for TAM policy changes, such as a Trusted Application needing to be deleted from a TEE because it is no longer permitted, or needing to be updated to a later version.
 This can be done in any implementation-specific manner, such as:

-A) The TEEP/HTTP Client might call up to the TEEP implementation at an interval previously specified by the TEEP implementation.
-This approach requires that the TEEP/HTTP Client be capable of running a periodic timer.

-B) The TEEP/HTTP Client might be informed when an existing TA is invoked, and call up to the TEEP implementation if more time has passed than was previously specified by the TEEP implementation.
-This approach allows the device to go to sleep for a potentially long period of time.

-C) The TEEP/HTTP Client might be informed when any attestation attempt determines that the device is out of compliance, and call up to the TEEP implementation to remediate.
+- A) The TEEP/HTTP Client might call up to the TEEP Agent at an interval previously specified by the TEEP Agent.
+This approach requires that the TEEP/HTTP Client be capable of running a periodic timer. - B) The TEEP/HTTP Client might be informed when an existing TA is invoked, and call up to the TEEP Agent if more time has passed than was previously specified by the TEEP Agent.
+This approach allows the device to go to sleep for a potentially long period of time. - C) The TEEP/HTTP Client might be informed when any attestation attempt determines that the device is out of compliance, and call up to the TEEP Agent to remediate.

-The TEEP/HTTP Client informs the TEEP implementation by invoking an appropriate "RequestPolicyCheck" API.
-The TEEP implementation will either (a) pass no data back, (b) pass back a TAM URI to connect to, or (c) pass back a message buffer and TAM URI to send it to.
+The TEEP/HTTP Client informs the TEEP Agent by invoking an appropriate "RequestPolicyCheck" API.
+The TEEP Agent will either (a) pass no data back, (b) pass back a TAM URI to connect to, or (c) pass back a message buffer and TAM URI to send it to.
 Processing then continues as specified in Section 5.1.1.